 We only charge fees for two reasons: either a payment has failed or more than one reschedule has been applied to an order.
 Sezzle fees are always charged with the payment installment they’ve been added to, so you will not see multiple charges from us.
 However, any fees imposed by your bank will be charged separately.
 See below for more info on our two types of fees.

 Rescheduled Payment Fee

-When you reschedule your payments on an order for the second or third time, a $5 fee is added to your next upcoming payment.
-Since we notify you of the fee before you reschedule your installments, there is not a way for you to remove the fee.
+When you reschedule your payments on an order for the second or third time, a fee* is added to your next upcoming payment.
+Since we notify you of the fee before you reschedule your installments, there is no way to remove the fee.
 Learn more about rescheduling here.

 Failed Payment Fee

 We get it.
 Sometimes life just happens!
 If we aren't able to process a payment, maybe because your card has expired or we get an insufficient funds notice from your bank, a fee* is added to that payment.
 However, there is a grace period** during which the fee can be waived automatically if you successfully resolve the payment.
 If you have a failed payment, your due dates are automatically rescheduled and no new purchases are authorized until that payment is resolved.
 You can find more about failed payments here.

 To be on the safe side, you may want to check that you haven’t marked our texts or emails as “spam” or had them sent straight to your junk folder.
 We always send alerts before a payment is due because we don’t want to catch you by surprise, so it can’t hurt to review your notification settings here.

 Sezzle fees are always charged with payments, but it’s possible to have multiple fees on one order.
 For example, if you had a failed payment fee and a rescheduling fee on the same payment, it would show as a single charge on your payment method, like this: